codatio/codat-docs/docs/usecases/bill-pay/payments.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem"

-When the user has completed their mapping and makes a payment from your application, this can then be reconciled back to the users accounting platform.
+When the user has completed their mapping and makes a payment from your application, this can then be reconciled back to the users accounting software.
 A bill payment in Codat usually represents an allocation of money within any customer accounts payable account.
 This includes, but is not strictly limited to:

 - A payment made against a bill — for example, a credit card payment, cheque payment, or cash payment.
 - An allocation of a supplier's credit note to a bill or perhaps a refund.
 - A bill payment made directly to an accounts payable account.
 This could be an overpayment or a prepayment, or a refund of a payment made directly to an accounts payable account.

-Depending on the bill payments which are allowed by the underlying accounting package, some of these types may be combined.
+Depending on the bill payments which are allowed by the underlying accounting software, some of these types may be combined.

 ## Paying a bill with a billPayment